-For day 2 of Blogging marathon under kid’s delight – Holiday special recipes, I have this very traditional Indian cookie, Nan Khatai.
+For day 2 of the Blogging Marathon under Kid’s Delight – Holiday special recipes, I have this very traditional Indian cookie, Nan Khatai.
 Nan Khatai had been in my mind for the past few months, but never really got to make it.
-Last month, we had visited our cousins and that is when I had made it for the first time.
-My boys simply loved it for the reason that it was very aromatic from the ghee.
-They have never tasted any cookie made with ghee/clarified butter before and hence they really thought that this cookie was cool.

-I have made this recipe mostly with whole wheat flour and then a bit of all purpose and sooji / semolina for texture.
+I have made this recipe mostly with whole wheat flour and then a bit of all-purpose and sooji/semolina for texture.
 The key ingredient is the clarified butter/ghee and hence do not substitute it with butter.

 Preparation time – 10 minutes